rocky/elisp-decompile/README.md

 Most people don't know LAP.
-From working with it so far and from seeing what the decompiler has to do, I am pretty convinced that those who say they understand it still would have to do a lot of tedious work to decipher things.
+From working with it so far and from seeing what the decompiler has to do, I am pretty convinced that those who say they understand it still would have to do a lot of time-consuming tedious work to decipher things.

-And all of this takes a lot of time and is tedious.
 This is what computers were invented for.
 They do this stuff very fast compared to a human.

 Here are some simple examples: